william-levine/COM3524-team-14/README.md

 All the colour of the state are shown in the left side of the GUI and can be changed according to your preferences.

  ## Explanation about the simulation
+ - The water drop can start at a later iteration where fire might not be contained and will reach town
- The water drop is limited to 12.5 km^2 of area.
+ - The water drop is limited to 12.5 km^2 of area.
 Therefore, if the water dropped after a certain later hours, the fire will not be contained and the extinguished area would be reignited again.
-Please refer to the colour section to see what's happening in the simulation!.

 ## Author
 Ayesha Sana, Sharifah Anisah, Nurul Amilah, William Levine, Szymon emczyk Department of Computer Science